 Some of the more popular grips in today's day and age, are the two-handed grips: The Rogers and the Syringe techniques.
 These techniques are quite popular as the were developed largely for use with the modern smaller more lightweight tactical flashlights of today.

 Each one is a bit tricky to employ, but they are all fairly similar in their application.
 In each, the tail cap switch is pressed up against the palm of the support hand and can be activated and deactivated pressing the switch into the palm of the hand enough to depress the button.
 The difference lies in which two fingers wrap around the light to stabilise it.
 With regard to the Rogers, the light is placed between the index and middle fingers, while with the Syringe technique, the light is placed between the middle and ring fingers.

 In either case, once the light is secured in the support hand, it must be brought up to the support side of a drawn firearm.
 Then one must wrap the ring and pinkie fingers around the strong gun hand and place the support-hand thumb up against the strong-hand thumb.

 The advantage to this technique is that it provides as close as possible to a strong two-hand grip on the firearm while also allowing for the use of a tactical light.

 Whichever technique you go with, you’ll need a high quality tactical light.
 Peli Products produces a wide range of tactical lights, from bigger bulkier more traditional tactical lights to smaller more lightweight modern tactical lights.
-To learn more about the tactical lights that Peli has on offer, download a free guide by clicking on the button below.
+To learn more about the tactical lights that Peli has on offer, click on the button below.